 What is a property covenant?

 A property covenant is complicated but its definition doesn’t need to be.
-In essence, a property covenant can guide or restrain how you build or alter your property.
+In essence, a property covenant (sometimes referred to as restrictive covenants or a deed of covenant) can guide or restrain how you build or alter your property.
 Simple, right?

 But see if you can read the following without pulling your hair out.
 Its purpose is to limit or guide the development of land and property for the benefit of another piece of land.
 Two terms you may come across are burdened and benefited land.
 Burdened land is the land that the contract applies to, while benefited land is that which benefits from the restrictions placed on the former.
 This is all a much-too-complex way of saying that a covenant makes sure the worth of land is maintained by limiting its misuse.